Checkio-Game-Missions/checkio-empire-binary-count/info/total.md

 For the Robots the decimal format is inconvenient.
-If they need to count to "1", their computer brains want to count it in the binary representation of that number.
+If they need to count to "1", their computer brains want to count it out in binary representation of that number.
 You can read more about binary [here](http://en.wikipedia.org/wiki/Binary_number).

-Thus we are using integers to inform another towers about quantity of enemies.
+So for now, we are using integers to inform our watchtowers about the quantity of enemies they have incoming.

-You are given a number (a positive integer).
-You should convert it to the binary format and count how many unities (1) are in the number spelling.
+You are given a positive integer as a number, and you need to convert it to the binary format then count how many units (1) there are.
-For example: 5 = 0b101 contains two unities, so the answer is 2.
+For example: 5 = 0b101 contains two units, so the answer is 2.

 **Input:** A number as a positive integer.

-**Output:** The quantity of unities in the binary form as an integer.
+**Output:** The quantity of units in binary form as an integer.

 **Example:**